PlanetesLAB/planeteslab.github.io/content/Thesis/Tracing the Evolution of Gas and Dust at Planetary Formation Scales using the Atacama Large Millimeter-submillimeter Array (ALMA).md

 >**Isaac Asimov**
 ## Origins of Planetary Systems

-Up until the 1990s, the only planetary system known was our own solar system and incidentally all theories *on* planet formation were primarily derived from its geophysical study [see @Brush1990 and references therein].
-Things changed in 1990s after the discovery of the first exoplanet by @Wolszczan1992, shortly followed by the discovery of the hot Jupiter[^1] *51 Pegasi b*, the first exoplanet to be discovered orbiting a main-sequence star [@Mayor1995], and it was established that planetary systems are far more common that previously thought.
+Up until the 1990s, the only planetary system known was our own solar system and incidentally all theories *on* planet formation were primarily derived from its geophysical study (see @Brush1990, and references therein).
+Things changed in 1990s after the discovery of the first exoplanet by  shortly followed by the discovery of the [[Hot Jupiters|hot jupiter]] *51 Pegasi b*, the first exoplanet to be discovered orbiting a main-sequence star [@Mayor1995], and it was established that planetary systems are far more common that previously thought.

 Study of how these planetary systems came to be is extremely multi-faceted and involved process and it is essential to narrow the scope to a particular epoch in the grand scheme of things.
 In nearby star-forming regions, most of the young stars (1 Myr of age or less), are surrounded by an optically thick circumstellar disk [@Williams2011].
 The aim of this work concerns with these disks, which occur across stars of varying mass brackets, possess a thin-disk geometry with vertical extent no more than 10% to 20% of their outer radius, are composed of molecular gas and dust grains with sizes ranging from few microns to several mm [@Youdin2013].
 We will outline the different methods that have been used to do this kind of modelling, and describe the kind of approach taken by this work in detail.
 But before doing that, it is essential to lay down the foundations of how protoplanetary disks themselves form and where are the seeds of planetary systems are truly sown in the chronological sense.